I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/1394/ns-1394-_irb_receive_phy_packets.md

 } IRB_REQ_RECEIVE_PHY_PACKETS;
 ````

-## -struct-fields
+## Members

-### -field Flags
+            `Flags`

             Specifies whether a callback should be registered or deactivated.
 Use REGISTER_PHY_PACKET_NOTIFICATION to register PhyPacketRoutine as the callback.
 Use DEREGISTER_PHY_PACKET_NOTIFICATION to deactivate any previously registered callbacks.

-### -field PhyPacketRoutine
+            `PhyPacketContext`

+            Specifies the Context argument to be passed to the PhyPacketRoutine.

+            `PhyPacketRoutine`

             Points to the notification routine for received PHY packets.
 The following prototype illustrates the notification routine:

 <pre class="syntax" xml:space="preserve"><code>void PhyPacketRoutine(
     __in PVOID           Context,